-Claim your benefits early, but only if you can get an actuarial reduction.
+Claim your benefits early, but only if you can get an actuarial reduction

-Can I ‘unlock’ a frozen NHS pension?
+Can I unlock a frozen NHS pension?

-Not really.
-There’s is no way to access your deferred benefits until you retire.
+There is no way to access your deferred benefits until you retire.

-The exception is if you’re eligible to take them early, under actuarially reduced ‘early payment of deferred benefits’ (EPPB).
-Or if you’re eligible for early retirement on the grounds of ill health.
+The exception is if you’re eligible to take them early, under actuarially reduced ‘early payment of deferred benefits’ (EPPB), or if you’re eligible for early retirement on the grounds of ill health.

 In this section, you’ll find the answers to the questions we most often hear about frozen NHS pensions.